Can Your Dog Be Killed for Biting Someone?

 How to Use This Information to Protect Your Animal

-You well know, if you’ve been following along that immunologically speaking, your rabies vaccinated animal is highly likely to be immune for life.
-The closest thing we have to measuring this at present is the ongoing Rabies Challenge Fund, which seeks to prove at least 5–7 years duration of immunity from two rabies vaccinations.
+You well know, if you’ve been following along, that immunologically speaking, your rabies vaccinated animal is highly likely to be immune for life.
+The closest thing we have to measuring this at present is data from the Rabies Challenge Fund, which proved at least 5 years duration of immunity from two rabies vaccinations.
 Veterinary immunologist Ron Schultz, Ph.D. has data generated earlier showing antibodies to rabies persisting for 7 years.